-The Anchorage Police Department is proposing policy changes that would call for bodycam footage of officer shootings to be released within 45 days and allow for families to view it even sooner.
+The Anchorage Police Department is proposing policy changes that would call for body-worn camera footage of officer shootings to be released within 45 days and allow for families to view it even sooner.

-Police Chief Sean Case released a draft version of the policy on Friday, several days after three Anchorage Assembly members also announced they intended to push for faster release of footage following a series of recent shootings.
+Police Chief Sean Case released a draft version of the policy Friday, several days after three Anchorage Assembly members announced they also intended to push for faster release of footage following a series of recent shootings.

 It wasn’t immediately clear why Case chose 45 days as the timeframe for release.
 The department did not make him available for an interview.

-During an online community meeting Sunday with the Alaska Black Caucus — an organization that’s advocated for timely and automatic release of footage — Case called the 45-day timeframe “a starting point” he’d like to see reduced but also described concerns over footage released in cases that involve criminal charges because of the potential to complicate prosecution.
+During an online community meeting Sunday with the Alaska Black Caucus — an organization that’s advocated for timely and automatic release of the footage — Case called the 45-day timeframe “a starting point” he’d like to see reduced.
+But he also described concerns over releasing footage in cases that involve criminal charges because of the potential to complicate prosecution.

 “I think the sooner we can release the body camera footage, the better it is for the community,” Case said.
 “Forty-five days is still a long time to wait.
 It allows a lot of time for the public to let that anxiety grow as they get limited information.”